 Don’t be fooled… your students are busy reading text in science lessons that they only partially understand.
 This isn’t because they can’t read.
-This is because they don’t understand enough of the vocabulary that sits within the text to create meaning.
+This is because they don’t understand enough of the vocabulary that sits within the text to create meaning – we need to understand about 95% of the words we read to make sense of a passage.
 Estimates suggest that students need to know about 50,000 words in secondary school; the problem is that teachers, as experts, are often blinded by their own expertise and so fail to explicitly teach this important vocabulary.
 Some of this vocabulary is specific to science (tier 3 words) but some of this more academic vocabulary is found across different subject domains (tier 2 words).

 Below are some simple strategies I find useful to support students to read for meaning in science lessons.
 Start with the sounding of words and then move on to getting students to understand meaning by focusing in on vocabulary – Alex Quigley calls this word consciousness.
 Oh, and beware of starting with definitions!